supeffective/assets/CONTRIBUTING.md

 ## Testing

-We use `vitest` to run tests.
+We use `jest` to run tests.
 You can run all tests with:

 ```sh
 pnpm test